IndexNow Protocol

 .txt

 Got WordPress?
 Lucky you!
-Plugins like Rank Math and Yoast seo often have IndexNow integration.
-It automates the submission process, so you don't have to sweat the details.
+Plugins like Rank Math and Yoast SEO often have IndexNow integration.
 Just configure it and you're good to go!
+Typically, you'll need to input your generated api key into the plugin's settings for it to work.

 Shopify and other e-commerce platforms sometimes have built-in support for IndexNow, or plugins that will help you with this integration.
 This is super useful for managing product updates and ensuring timely indexing of your products.